verhovsky/books-futures-explained/src/2_waker_context.md

 > **Overview:**
 >
-> - Understanding how the Waker object is constructed
+> - Understand how the Waker object is constructed
-> - Learning how the runtime know when a leaf-future can resume
+> - Learn how the runtime know when a leaf-future can resume
-> - Learning the basics of dynamic dispatch and trait objects
+> - Learn the basics of dynamic dispatch and trait objects
 >
 > The `Waker` type is described as part of [RFC#2592][rfc2592].